-Join from the comfort of your own home and save on those travel expenses!
+Join from the comfort of your own home:

 The Core Reveal & Release class includes: